The 20 Most Competitive House Districts of 2026, by Rater Consensus

 The raters' first drafts of this cycle looked very different, and the movement is itself evidence.
 When Cook published its opening 2026 ratings in early 2025, its 18 Toss Ups split evenly: ten Democratic-held seats, including those of Adam Gray, Derek Tran, Jared Golden, Gabe Vasquez, Laura Gillen, Don Davis, Marcy Kaptur, Emilia Sykes, Vicente Gonzalez, and Marie Gluesenkamp Perez, against eight Republican-held seats (The Hill, 2025).
 By the June 18, 2026 update, the Democratic side of the Toss Up column had collapsed to four seats: FL-25, OH-9, TX-34, and WA-3.
 Gray, Tran, Vasquez, and Gillen all moved to Lean Democratic; Sykes's and Davis's districts were transformed by new maps; and the Republican-held column grew instead.
 Attribution matters here, so the numbers are the raters' own: Cook's mid-2026 board shows twelve seats at Leans Democratic against eight at Leans Republican, consistent with the historical pattern of midterm risk concentrating against the president's party (Cook Political Report, June 18, 2026; 270toWin, 2026).

-Crystal Ball's own June accounting frames the same asymmetry from the other end: of its 16 Toss-ups, 13 are Republican-held and only 3 Democratic-held, and its published seat count stood at 213 at least leaning Republican to 206 at least leaning Democratic, with the majority riding on the Toss-ups (Sabato's Crystal Ball, June 2026).
+Crystal Ball's June accounting framed the same asymmetry from the other end: of its 16 June Toss-ups, 13 were Republican-held and only 3 Democratic-held, and its published seat count stood at 213 at least leaning Republican to 206 at least leaning Democratic, with the majority riding on the Toss-ups (Sabato's Crystal Ball, June 2026).
+On July 30, 2026 the same shop moved thirteen House seats and the Ossoff Senate seat toward Democrats, pushing five House districts, including NY-17 and PA-8, into the tossup column and its seat count further toward the opposition party (Sabato's Crystal Ball, July 30, 2026).
 Inside Elections' harder-nosed 14-district list is smaller but points the same direction, with 11 of its 14 Toss-ups in Republican hands.
 Three independent shops, three methodologies, one shared finding: the exposed seats this cycle are mostly red.

 Open seats and the retirement tax

 Three of the twenty are open, and each opening moved the rating against the departing party.
 David Schweikert's run for governor turned AZ-1 from a perennial narrow hold into a unanimous Toss-up.
 John James's gubernatorial run did the same to MI-10 at Crystal Ball.
-The starkest is Nebraska's 2nd, where Don Bacon's retirement converts the seat Crystal Ball calls the bluest won by a Republican into the only Republican-held district that all three raters currently push toward Democrats (Sabato's Crystal Ball, A Flood of Open House Seats, 2026).
-Incumbency is worth real points in every rater's model, and these three districts are paying the tax for losing it.
-On the other side of the ledger, Democratic-held FL-25, OH-9, TX-34, and WA-3 are the four seats keeping the minority party's defense from being trivial: sixteen of the twenty most competitive districts are Republican-held.
+Nebraska's 2nd, where Don Bacon's retirement converts the seat Crystal Ball calls the bluest won by a Republican into a seat all three raters push toward Democrats, now sits just off the twenty at a consensus score of 4 after the July 30 changes lifted three other seats above it (Sabato's Crystal Ball, A Flood of Open House Seats, 2026; Sabato's Crystal Ball, July 30, 2026).
+Incumbency is worth real points in every rater's model, and these districts are paying the tax for losing it.
+On the other side of the ledger, Democratic-held FL-25, OH-9, TX-34, and WA-3 are the upper-tier seats keeping the minority party's defense from being trivial, and redistricting pushed a fifth Democratic-held seat, Don Davis's NC-1, into the competitive tier on July 30, 2026: fifteen of the twenty most competitive districts are Republican-held (Sabato's Crystal Ball, July 30, 2026).

 Certified 2024 margins in the closest races still competitive in 2026